hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 ```
 pub.publish(velocity)
 ```
+To run this publisher, simply type
+`$ python keyboard.py`
+in the terminal.
+Try playing with the keyboard control and see how messages are published and subscribed between laptop and duckiebot.

 ### Picam Node ROS
 You are also provided with a ROS node for image publishing, forked from https://github.com/UbiquityRobotics/raspicam_node.
 To get it running, first run
 ```